 A nurse will monitor your blood pressure, pulse and temperature.
-They will observe your foot for colour, warmth and feeling.
+They will observe your hand or foot for colour, warmth and feeling.
+You may have to sit with your hand or foot raised, depending on which area has been operated on.

 We will ask you if you have any pain and give you painkiller tablets if you need them.